benbrownlie/MathForGames2020-Assessment/MathForGames/Documentation.md

 Used to handle the attributes of a projectile, inherits from Actor

 **Note: Currently the Projectile class is not being used and is just for experimenting, will probably try and get it working after the assessment**

+>#### Variables
+> - private float _speed- Will be used to store the speed of a projectile
+> - private float _damage- Will be used to store the damage of a projectile
+> - private Sprite _bulletSprite- Will be used to store the sprite for a projectile

 > ### Functions and Properties
 >